 NABBW’s Healthy Heart Lifestyle Associate

-(Originally published in HealthNewsDigest.com) – A recent expert committee report from the esteemed Institute of Medicine (IOM) stated that there was no reason for anyone to keep their sodium intake below 2,300 milligrams a day.
+(Originally published in HealthNewsDigest.com, this article as published here was updated May 15, 2019 to correct hyperlinks which had evolved) – A recent expert committee report from the esteemed Institute of Medicine (Note: IOM is now a part of the Medicine Division of the National Academies of Sciences, Engineering, and Medicine) claimed that there was no reason for anyone to keep their sodium intake below 2,300 milligrams a day.

 These new recommendations, which hit the airwaves in mid-May of this year, appear to refute decades of dietary wisdom and current advice.